 “USING THE COGNITIVE TO CONTROL THE TWITCH…”

 On May 14 2011, Dr. Daniel Papero presented Self-Regulation in the Family in Santa Rosa, California.
-With clinical videos and a review of current research Dr. Papero unpacked what’s understood about the functioning of the brain and the psychology of self-regulation – in the context of what it looks like to work on self-regulation in the family.
-A DVD of his presentation is available for sale on the website – click here.
+With clinical videos and a review of current research, Dr. Papero unpacked what’s understood about the functioning of the brain and the psychology of self-regulation in the context of what it looks like to work on self-regulation in the family.
 Here is a brief summary of the meeting:

 When triggered, emotions impact how we see things and how we see one another.
 Emotion, for instance, shapes our perceptions in ways that seem to justify continuation of the emotion.
 The human tendency to seek only information that is consistent with how we already feel about something or someone, a confirmation bias, has been identified by social psychologists.
 Emotion influences attributions of responsibility and blame, for instance, between family members, attributions which can range from accurate to delusional.